 Today’s episode answering, “How Can I Heal Relationships?” was inspired by my mastermind partner.
 She realized a client wasn’t the right fit for her and so she let her go.
 She did it in a really wonderful, amazingly professional way.
 I believe she did everything right from her end and so the relationship isn’t something that she is going to need to heal.
 Most of us have relationships that need healing.

-Take Actions from today’s episode on How Can I Heal Relationships?:
+Take Actions from today’s declutter your life podcast episode on How Can I Heal Relationships?:

 - Accept responsibility for all your relationships

 - Stop Keeping Score

 - See all of your connections from a place of love

 To learn how Julie can support you: https://reawakenyourbrilliance.com/